 In past seasons, Vajda appeared with St. Paul Chamber Orchestra, the Milwaukee Chamber Orchestra, the Calgary Philharmonic, the Winnipeg, Louisville, Charlotte and Omaha symphonies, the National Arts Centre Orchestra in Ottawa, Ensemble Intercontemporain, led the Klangforum Wien in performances of Péter Eötvös’ As I Crossed a Bridge of Dreams and Three Sisters (as part of the Wiener Festwochen), gave the premiere of his chamber opera The Giantbaby at the Puppet Theatre in Budapest, and the premiere of Hungarian composer György Ránki’s opera King Pomade’s New Clothes at the Hungarian State Opera.
 He has also conducted at the festivals of Avignon and Strassbourg, at the Woodstock Mozart Festival, Grant Park Festival and the Mostly Mozart Festival in Lincoln Center.

-In addition to conducting, Vajda is also a gifted composer and clarinetist.
+In addition to conducting, Vajda is also a gifted composer.
+Composition highlights:

-He was honored with the Gundel Art Prize in 2001, the Zoltán Kodály State Scholarship in 2000, and the Annie Fischer State Scholarship in 1999.
+He was honored with the ARTE Concert TV Audience Award for the 2017 production of “Prima Donna” by Rufus Wainwright.
+He has received the Gundel Art Prize in 2001, the Zoltán Kodály State Scholarship in 2000, and the Annie Fischer State Scholarship in 1999.

 Born in Budapest the son of renowned soprano Veronika Kincses, Gregory Vajda studied conducting at the Franz Liszt Academy of Music under Professor Ervin Lukács.
 He was also a conducting and composition pupil of well-known composer and conductor, Peter Eötvös.